Welcome to Sonoran Permaculture Guild

 We teach workshops, classes, and courses on Permaculture and sustainable landscape design, as well as topics ranging from bee-keeping to water harvesting to growing food at home.
 We offer the Permaculture Design certification course each Spring in February and March in Tucson, as well as in another Southwest city in the Fall.
 We also provide consultation and teachers to neighborhoods, schools, governments, non-profits, NGOs, and individuals to help them complete their grant, educational experience, or workshop.
 We ally with other organizations that plan and create a sustainable future.
 Our office and ramada classroom are located one and a half miles north of downtown Tucson, AZ.

 Click here to see the details of our Annual Spring Permaculture Design certification course in Tucson.
 Click here to see the details for the Phoenix Fall Permaculture Design course.
-Click here to see our current one day classes and workshops for Spring 2015.
-Our Fall semester of classes and workshops will be posted in July.
+Click here to see our current one day classes and workshops for Fall 2015.

 We have ready to go workshops, classes, and courses to meet your sustainability needs.
 If you are a non-profit, school, neighborhood group, individual, government, NGO, or other organization, we can help you complete your educational experience.
 Click here for more information – and to see a sampling of the many clients we have worked with via consultation, design assistance, and custom workshops.